DAOresear-ch/ideas/rvo.md

 How do people acquire governance rights in the project?

-What governance rights are granted to "shareholders?"
+What governance rights are granted to token holders?

+What is the process for token holders to engage in governance?

+What percentage of token holders regularly engage in governance? (voter turnout)

 ## Market

-What is the opportunity, and who else is going after that opportunity.
+What is the opportunity?

 Is the market fast growing?

+Who else is going after that opportunity?

 Where does this project stand relative to other projects in the market? (leader or follower)

 ## Product

 What is the team building?

+What is product roadmap to improve that product (or products)?

 Who is it for?